-The forwards contract is the simplest form of derivative.
-Consider the forwards contract as the older avatar of the futures contract.
-Both the futures and the forward contracts share a common transactional structure, except that over the years the futures contracts have become the default choice of a trader.
-The forward contracts are still in use, but are limited to a few participants such as the industries and banks.
-The focus of this chapter is to help you understand the structure of a typical forwards transaction, after which we will break it down to its elements, and understand its advantages and disadvantages.
+The forwards’ contract is the simplest form of derivative.
+Consider the forwards’ contract as the older avatar of the futures contract.
+Both the futures and the forward contracts share a common transactional structure, except that the futures contracts have become the trader’s default choice over the years.
+The forward contracts are still in use but are limited to a few participants, such as the industries and banks.
+The focus of this chapter is to help you understand the structure of a typical forwards transaction, after which we will break it down into its elements and understand its advantages and disadvantages.

 1.2 – A simple Forwards example

 The Forward market was primarily started to protect the interest of the farmers from adverse price movements.
-In a forward market, the buyer and seller enter into an agreement to exchange the goods for cash.
+In a forward market, the buyer and seller agree to exchange the goods for cash.
 The exchange happens at a specific price on a specific future date.
-The price of the goods is fixed by both the parties on the day they enter into the agreement.
-Similarly the date and time of the goods to be delivered is also fixed.
-The agreement happens face to face with no intervention of a third party.
+The goods’ price is fixed by both the parties on the day they agree.
+Similarly, the date and time of the goods to be delivered is also fixed.
+The agreement happens face to face with no intervention from a third party.
 This is called “Over the Counter or OTC” agreement.
 Forward contracts are traded only in the OTC (Over the Counter) market, where individuals/ institutions trade through negotiations on a one to one basis.

-One is a jeweler whose job is to design and manufacture jewelry.
+One is a jeweller whose job is to design and manufacture jewellery.
 Let us call him ‘ABC Jewelers’.
-The other is a gold importer whose job is to sell gold at a whole sale price to jewelers, let us call him’ XYZ Gold Dealers’.
+The other is a gold importer whose job is to sell gold at a wholesale price to jewellers.
+Let us call him’ XYZ Gold Dealers’.

 This is a very straightforward and typical business agreement that is prevalent in the market.
 An agreement of this sort is called a ‘Forwards Contract’ or a ‘Forwards Agreement’.

-Do note, the agreement is executed on 9th Dec 2014, hence irrespective of the price of gold 3 months later i.e 9th March 2015, both ABC and XYZ are obligated to honor the agreement.
-Before we proceed further, let us understand the thought process of each party and understand what compelled them to enter into this agreement.
+Do note; the agreement is executed on 9th Dec 2014, irrespective of the price of gold 3 months later, i.e. 9th March 2015, both ABC and XYZ are obligated to honour the agreement.
+Before we proceed further, let us understand each party’s thought process and understand what compelled them to enter this agreement.

 Why do think ABC entered into this agreement?
-Well, ABC believes the price of gold would go up over the next 3 months, hence they would want to lock in today’s market price for the gold.
-Clearly, ABC wants to insulate itself form an adverse increase in gold prices.
+Well, ABC believes the price of gold would go up over the next 3 months; hence they would want to lock in today’s market price for the gold.
+Clearly, ABC wants to insulate itself from an adverse increase in gold prices.

-Likewise, XYZ believes the price of gold would go down over the next 3 months and hence they want to cash in on the high price of gold which is available in the market today.
-In a forwards contract, the party agreeing to sell the asset at some point in the future is called the “Seller of the Forwards Contract”, in this case it is XYZ Gold Dealers.
+Likewise, XYZ believes the price of gold would go down over the next 3 months, and hence they want to cash in on the high price of gold available in the market today.
+In a forwards contract, the party agreeing to sell the asset at some point in the future is called the “Seller of the Forwards Contract”, in this case, it is XYZ Gold Dealers.